readthedocs/blog/search-improvements.rst

 of Read The Docs has lagged behind for quite a while now.
 Initially the search code was voluntarily contributed by `Rob Hudson`_,  `back in 2013`_ and then improved by other contributors.
 The time span and continuous technology growing made the search module got older and it had become outdated.
-The search infrastructure was already vulnerable as we were using `Elasticsearch 1.3.x`_ which was already reached its End of Life in 2016.
+Moreover The search infrastructure was already vulnerable as we were using `Elasticsearch 1.3.x`_ which was already reached its End of Life in 2016.
 Therefore, the upgradation of search infrastructure was badly needed.

 Google Summer of Code
 ~~~~~~~~~~~~~~~~~~~~~
 Google Summer of Code is a global program where students work with an open source organization
 on a 3 month programming project.
-Earlier this year, Read The Docs applied to become a Mentor
-Organization and was selected.
 The core team of Read The Docs proposed some `Project Ideas`_,
 one of them was **Refactor & improve our search code**.
 Our contributor (me) `Safwan Rahman`_,
 an undergraduate university student and open source contributor from Bangladesh was keen
 to get his hand dirty with Elasticsearch_ and grasped the opportunity to do so by applying
 for this project and got accepted.

-Initially the plan was to upgrade the search infrastructure from `Elasticsearch 1.3.x`_
-to `Elasticsearch 5.x`_, but later Safwan_ proposed the core team to upgrade to
-`Elasticsearch 6.x`_.
-The decision was quite challenging because `Elasticsearch 6.x has major changes`_
-that are not compatable with exisiting Read The Docs architecture.
-But the GSoC
-student Safwan_ and the core team was ambitious to rewrite the exisiting architecture from
-scratch to make it compatable with `Elasticsearch 6.x`_.

-As decided by the whole team, Safwan_ has worked full time for last 3 months to upgrade the
+Safwan_ has worked full time for last 3 months to upgrade the whole codebase
-whole codebase to compatable with `Elasticsearch 6.x`_ and also implemented various features
+to compatable with `Elasticsearch 6.x`_ and also implemented various features
 like `Exact Matching Search`_, `Case Insensitive Search`_, `Improved Result Order`_,
 `Zero Downtime Indexing`_ and many more.
 Together with this, he is willing to implement
 `Search as You Type and Autocomplete`_, `Code Search`_ and many more.
 All of his search related work can be